 Listed below are the academic programs associated with the Computational Design Lab.
 For more information on admission procedures, please visit the School of Architecture admission website.

 Master of Tangible Interaction Design

-The Master of Tangible Interaction Design program is a three- or four- semester program at Carnegie Mellon University centered around new computational technologies in making.
+MTID functions as three-semester long curriculum that includes graduate seminars, advanced hands-on studios, and a thesis project, centered around new computational technologies in making.
 The program serves two distinct groups: those with significant engineering and/or computer science knowledge who wish to master design or artistic skills, and those with significant design, art, or architecture experience who wish to master technological means of making.

-The scope of study in the mTID program is broad, including digital fabrication, analog and digital electronics, media and materials, and computer programming.
+The scope of study in the MTID program is broad, including interaction design, digital fabrication, data visualization, physical computing, analog and digital electronics, installation art, tactical media, and experiential media.
 Students attend design and technology courses and a studio where they apply these skills.
 Students also read and discuss the literature of this emerging field in a seminar course.

 Please refer to this page for details of the MTID curriculum.

 The Master of Science in Computational Design (MSCD) is a four-semester research program that mobilizes Carnegie Mellon’s computational strength to give students the tools to explore new design opportunities and critical perspectives at the intersection of design and computation.
 Ranging from the applied to the speculative and critical, students in the program conduct research on subjects such as architectural robotics, artificial intelligence, simulation, generative design, responsive environments, shape grammars as well as embodied forms of interaction, fabrication and expression.